Karl Schmidt wrote:

 My hunch is it might break things.

-shouldn't break anything. if the MUA is caching "actions" (happens
+shouldn't break anything. if the MUA is caching actions (happens

-with thunderbird at l
+with thunderbird at least), then the

 ML wrote: